 Anoopum Gupta, MD, PhD

 Anoopum Gupta received his undergraduate degree in Electrical Engineering from Georgia Tech, his medical degree from the University of Pittsburgh School of Medicine, and his PhD in Robotics from Carnegie Mellon University’s School of Computer Science.
-He completed his residency in neurology at the Partners-Harvard Neurology Residency Program (Mass General and Brigham and Women’s Hospital).
+He completed his residency in neurology at the Mass General Brigham Neurology Residency at Harvard Medical School.
 His clinical interests are in neurogenetic and neurodegenerative diseases, including Huntington’s disease, cerebellar ataxias, and parkinsonism.
 His research program involves the use of accessible technologies combined with signal processing, computer vision, and machine learning methods to deeply understand how neurologic disease impacts motor and cognitive behavior.
 Broadly he is involved in research at the intersection of computational science and medicine.

 Ellen Penney, MD, PhD

 Ellen Penney, MD PhD, is an Instructor of Neurology at Massachusetts General Hospital and Harvard Medical School.
 Dr. Penney completed her undergraduate degree in neuroscience at Oberlin College and received her MD and PhD from Columbia University College of Physicians and Surgeons.
-She completed her residency in neurology at the joint Partners Neurology Residency Program of Massachusetts General and Brigham and Women’s hospitals.
+She completed her residency in neurology at the Mass General Brigham Neurology Residency at Harvard Medical School.
 She received fellowship training in movement disorders at Yale New Haven Hospital and Mass General.
 As part of the Mass General movement disorder unit, Dr. Penney sees patients in the Mass General Dystonia Clinic and the Mass General Huntington’s Disease Clinic.
 She is the Director of the X-linked Dystonia and Parkinsonism (XDP) Brain Bank and oversees dissection, processing and distribution of brain tissue for XDP research.
 She also conducts research using patient-derived induced pluripotent stem cells to study abnormal RNA and DNA structures that contribute to neurodegenerative diseases, including Huntington’s disease and XDP.
 The goal of this research is to identify common pathways that lead to neurodegeneration and may be targets for drug development.

 Kaloyan Tanev, MD